arriam-lab2/pcr_bias_publication/README.md

 ## Modelling and characterising multi-template PCR biases in 16S rRNA amplicon sequencing data.

-Source code and metadata required to reproduce the study
+Source code, metadata and instructions required to reproduce the study.
+The instructions assume that you are running a Unix-like operating system (either GNU/Linux or macOS).

 ### Installing dependencies

-#TODO
+TODO

 ### Train a taxonomic classifier